knamatame0729/Cart-Pole-RL-Control/README.md

 **This branch includes ROS2 (Humble) integration**

 ## Overview
-This repository enable to implement a **CartPole environment** for training reinforcement learning (RL) agents to solve the classic control problem of balancing a pole on a cart while keeping the cart near the origin.
-The environment trains agents to **swing the pole up from a downward position to an upright position** and maintain the cart at the center
+In this final project, reinforcement learning is used to implement control for **swinging a pole on a cart from a downward position to a vertically upright position** and then maintaining balance while keeping the cart at the center of the track.

+Swing-up control requires more advanced control than simple balance maintenance, and since it is a system that cannot be controlled with linear control, reinforcement learning is effective.
+The Proximal Policy Optimization (PPO) algorithm, which can handle continuous action spaces, is adopted as the policy learning algorithm.

+The implementation utilizes the **RSL RL** library and the **Genesis** environment.

 ## Objectives